Wait what? 10 things? This must be a joke, right?

 2. Apply for Government tenders

-I know you've always kept your eye out for Government contracts, it would be great, right?
+Government contracts would be great, right?
 The only problem is, without certification, you can't bid for public sector contracts.

 As of 1st October 2014, all suppliers have been required to comply with Cyber Essentials controls if bidding for government contracts involving the handling of sensitive, personal information and provision of certain technical services.